3. Opening a French Bank Account

-Whether you are resident or non-resident you are entitled to open a bank account in France.
+Whether you are resident or non-resident you should be able to open a bank account in France.

 Neither do you need to own a home in France to open a French bank account.